Dr. Rabab Kreidieh

 whether a query video (or part of it) has been copied form an existing

 video in a large database of videos .
-The approach used is called
+The

-that should uniquely identify this video or any
+Fingerprinting extracts from a video, compact signatures that should uniquely identify this video or any

 distorted versions of it.
 The main two challenges in video fingerprinting

 are the design of the fingerprinting algorithm and the search algorithm

 that can identify a certain fingerprint in a huge database of

 fingerprints in a correct and fast fashion .